changmason/epoch-saas/notes/rails_tutorial/chap_03.md

 ---

-Some commands with handy shortcuts
+Some commands have handy shortcuts

 | Full command     | Shortcut  |
 |------------------|-----------|